scilus/scil-documentation/source/arriving/wsl_tuto.rst

       :bash:`ln -s /mnt/c/Users/<your Windows username>/Documents Documents`

+You should now be able to use your Ubuntu terminal on Windows as if it was on Linux.
+You should be able to proceed with setting up your computer.
+If you have any questions that the previously cited guides can't answer, don't hesitate to ask around in the lab.

 ..
     #. **Enable X11 forwarding**
         * The principal drawback from WSL is the interaction with external windows, like when plotting with matplotlib or visualizing data.
 One workaround is to use VcXsrv.